Utah Administrative Code

 (1) All offices reported in accordance with Section R592-10-5 will be included in the calculation of the title insurance assessment.

-(2) An annual assessment calculation for a title insurance agency or title insurer that is calculated using incorrect numbers of offices because the number of offices was incorrectly reported will not be recalculated.
+(2) An annual assessment calculation for an agency title insurance producer or title insurer that is calculated using incorrect numbers of offices because the number of offices was incorrectly reported will not be recalculated.

-(3) A title insurance agency or title insurer found to have improperly reported their offices may be subject to penalties in accordance with Section R592-10-9.
+(3) An agency title insurance producer or title insurer found to have improperly reported their offices may be subject to penalties in accordance with Section R592-10-9.

 (1) The title insurance assessment shall be calculated using direct premiums written during the preceding calendar year.